 There will be rides, live bands and live acts as well as tons of strawberry products on sale, such as strawberry shortcake, strawberry cheesecake, chocolate covered strawberries and strawberry daiquiris.
 There will also be a pie eating contests with prizes.
 Carnival rides and games will be provided by Blue Sky Amusements and pay one price bracelets will be available.
 Click here for coupons and here for more information.

 June 12th 6:30-11pm, Free admission, carnival rides and food court open only

 June 13th 5-11pm Admission Adults and children 12 and over $5; ages 6-11, $2; under 5 free - fireworks at 9:30

 June 14th 11am-11pm Admission Adults 12 and over, $7.
 Children 6-11, $3; under 5 free

 June 15th 11am-5pm Free admission for dads; ages 12 and up, $7; ages 6-11, $3; under 5 free

 At the peak of the strawberry season, this annual festival serves up strawberry shortcake, strawberries dipped in chocolate and strawberries just about any way you can imagine.
 The festival also offers midway rides, live music and more than 100 arts-and-crafts vendors.
 To top it all off, all the proceeds will benefit local nonprofits on the North Fork.

-The Benners will do the picking for you so you can Indulge in strawberry shortcake (homemade by Mrs. Benner), strawberry ice cream (kids can take a hand in making this), strawberry jam and my personal fave: strawberries dipped in chocolate.
-While on the farm, kids will have a chance to hold baby chicks, ducks, and bunnies, feed the lambs and goats, and visit a tremendous sow, Honey.
+The Benners will do the picking for you so you can indulge in strawberry shortcake (homemade by Mrs. Benner), strawberry ice cream (kids can take a hand in making this), strawberry jam and strawberries dipped in chocolate.
+While on the farm, kids will have a chance to hold baby chicks, ducks and bunnies, feed the lambs and goats, and visit a tremendous sow, Honey.